 The Electrification component of the PCEP includes the installation of 138 miles of single track and OCS for the distribution of electrical power to the EMUs.
-The OCS will be powered from a 25 kilovolt (kV), 60-Hertz, single phase, alternating current supply system consisting of two Traction Power Substations (TPS), one switching station, and seven paralleling stations (PS).
+The OCS will be powered from a 25 kilovolt (kV), 60-Hertz, single phase, alternating current supply system consisting of two traction power substations (TPS), one switching station (SS), and seven paralleling stations (PS).
 Electrification will be performed using a DB delivery method.

-- OCS foundation installation continued in Segment 2 Work Area (WA) 5 and in parts of Segment 2 WA4.
-Foundation installation will continue in both work areas in February. - Potholing of utilities at proposed OCS locations continued in Segment 2 in advance of foundation installation.
+- OCS foundation installation continued in S2WA5 and S2WA4.
+Foundation installation will continue in both work areas in next month. - Potholing at proposed OCS locations continued in Segments 2 and 4 in advance of foundation installation.
 BBII also continued to remove obstructions found during the potholing process, such as loose concrete, asphalt, and other debris. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Continued progression of the OCS design with BBII in Segments 2 and 4.
-95% OCS foundation and pole layouts Segment 2 WA3 were completed. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
-The project team and BBII met with the UPRR and have agreed on a preferred option to move forward with final design.
-The project team will advance design of Virginia and Auzerais crossings in order to bring back to the UPRR and FRA for review. - Received and reviewed BBII's 95% System Ductbanks Segment 4. - Received and reviewed BBII's 65% Grade Crossing Bonding and Grounding. - Progress design of 115kV interconnection at the TPS-2 location. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
-The PCEP team continues to work with PG&E for the finalization of protection scheme studies. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - BBII continued to perform Line of Sight analysis in Segment 4A mainline. - Continued tree pruning and removals.
+The 95% OCS layouts and material allocation for S2WA3 were completed. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Received and reviewed BBII's Electromagnetic Interference (EMI) Final Plan. - Received and reviewed BBII's IFC Traction Power System Specifications. - Progress design of 115kV interconnection at theTPS-1 and TPS-2 locations. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
+The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
+PG&E Supplemental Agreement #4 for construction of PG&E substation improvements was approved. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals.